GuestSneezeOSDev/DFS2/README.md

 # DFS Project
-Create your own Distro From Scratch with DFS a Free-to-use guide on how to get started building your Linux Distro
+**If you plan to use this guide to compile your own OS you must mention this guide** Create your own Distro From Scratch with DFS a Free-to-use guide on how to get started building your Linux Distro

 # Chapter 1.0 : Installing Required Dependencies